rzhade3/treasury-direct-pw-chrome-extension/README.md

+**Note: As of 7 May 2023, Treasury Direct no longer uses a virtual keyboard.
+As such, just use your password manager as normal on the site :)**

+---

 # Treasury Direct Password Autocomplete Chrome Extension

 This is a Chrome extension that will rewrite the [Treasury Direct login page](https://www.treasurydirect.gov/) to add autocomplete attributes to the password fields.
 This will allow your browser to fill in the username and password that it has stored for you, instead of having to type it in with the virtual keyboard.